wysiwyg-software-design/acf-php-exporter/README.md

 This plugins exports ACF configurations in PHP files on the fly for use in production environments.

+The plugin is looking for an `acf-php` directory within your theme directory.
+If no directory is found, the plugin does nothing.

+Please note: You need to set your WP instance into debug mode to use and see

 ## Usage
 ### Composer
 This plugin is available as composer package.
 To install it by composer use